browserengineering/book/book/browsersandweb.md

      I say “forced’, which has a negative connotation, but it’s more of an iterative & continuous process of improvement.

 [^13]:
      In the early days, people actually did this!
-And when their web site became very popular, it immediately ran out of bandwidth and computing power and became inaccessible.
+And when their website became very popular, it immediately ran out of bandwidth and computing power and became inaccessible.

 [^14]:
      “Server-side rendering” is the process of assembling HTML on the server when loading a web page.
-In fact, server-side rendering is in fact often run in JavaScript, and sometimes even with a “headless” web browser.
+In fact, server-side rendering is in fact often run in JavaScript, and sometimes even with a “headless” browser.

 [^15]:
      Progressive Web App